Frequently asked questions.

 Got any questions?
 Here’s everything you need to know about IdeaJudge.

-• If you cannot improve the idea, and file your own new patent application, you must contact the inventor(s) or the patent attorney who filed the application on behalf of the inventor(s) to find out if you can obtain the commercial rights to the idea.
-The address details are given in the patent application.
+You must contact the patent attorney who filed the patent application on behalf of the inventor to find out if you can obtain the commercial rights to the idea.
+The address details of the attorney are given in the patent application.

-You can contact the inventor(s) or the patent attorney who filed the application on behalf of the inventor(s) to find out if you can invest in the idea.
-The address details are given in the patent application.
+You must contact the patent attorney who filed the patent application on behalf of the inventor to find out if you can invest in the idea.
+The address details of the attorney are given in the patent application.

 Yes, you can and it is a free service we provide to inventors.
 As long as it’s covered by a patent or a published patent application, for example, a PCT, or a USA or a European patent application, or a patent application at another county’s patent office.
 Ideas submitted are published at the discretion of IdeaJudge.

 We publish ideas we believe the public will find interesting.
-We publish ideas for informational purposes only.
+We publish ideas for informational and educational purposes only.
 No guarantee or warranty of any nature is implied or given to users of the information.

 We recommend that you consult a patent attorney to assist you in filing a patent application to cover your idea, or improvement to an existing idea.
 If you make an improvement to another person’s idea, you may be able to obtain patent protection for your improvement.

-© 2024 IdeaJudge Inc. All rights reserved.
+© 2025 IdeaJudge Inc. All rights reserved.